 If your shares are registered directly in your name with our transfer agent, you are considered the shareholder of record of those shares.
 As a shareholder of record, you may vote online at the virtual Meeting, or by proxy over the Internet, by telephone or by mail by following the instructions provided in our proxy materials.
-If you are a shareholder of record and vote electronically, by mail or by telephone without making any specific selection, then your shares will be voted FOR Items 1, 2, 3 and 5 and FOR a ONE-YEAR frequency for future Say-on-Pay votes.
+If you are a shareholder of record and vote electronically, by mail or by telephone without making any specific selection, then your shares will be voted FOR all items.